West Auckland flood recovery progress West Auckland flood recovery progress

 The slip caused by Cyclone Gabrielle on Tanekaha Road is a complex one.
 Our team is making good progress on the design.
 There have been some challenges including:

-In early October we will drill a couple of boreholes in the slip location.
-This is for geotechnical studies to reverify the geological strata (layers of rock), as a part of the design checking process.
+In early October we drilled more boreholes in the slip location.
+This was for geotechnical studies to reverify the geological strata (layers of rock), as a part of the design checking process.
+We have adjusted the design of the retaining walls to include deeper piles based on the outcome of this testing.

 Tasman View Road, Bethells Beach / Te Henga